HamzaAnis/python-simple-chat-application/README.md

   - Registering to Server

+  - Deregistering yourslef on Server

-  - Deregistering to Server
+  - Deregistering anyone on the Server

-  - Listing the client's table
+  - Listing the client's table that is maintaines by server

   - Notification's for the message received